The Best Central AC Models for Your Home on Maui

 If you’re looking for efficient models that aren’t the most expensive, you’re looking for Goodman.
-Its top end units come with lifetime compressor warranties.
+Its top-end units come with lifetime compressor warranties.
 Its GSX models only have a 10-year warranty, though, just like the low-end models of its competitors.
 You can avail of the lifetime warranty if you’re the owner of the unit and you still own the home where the unit is installed.
 Most parts are covered for 10 years, which is still better coverage than the coverage of other brands.
-What sets Goodman apart its rivals is its onboard diagnostics, which notifies you if something is broken in the system.
+What sets Goodman apart from its rivals is its onboard diagnostics, which notifies you if something is broken in the system.

 However, if efficiency is a deciding factor for you, then note that Goodman’s most efficient central air conditioner comes to a SEER rating of 18, much lower than Amana’s and Lennox’s most efficient units.
 But that lower efficiency comes with a lower price, too.
 So while you’re not getting the most efficient system, you’re getting the least expensive among the reliable brands in the market.

 Lennox has the most efficient model with a SEER rating of 26, unrivaled by its competitors.
 Note that most efficient models have a rating of around 20 SEER.
 If you’re low on budget, you may check out Lennox models with ratings as low as 13 SEER.
-Nine out of eleven Lennox units have Energy Star logo.
+Nine out of eleven Lennox units have the Energy Star logo.

 What makes Lennox’s top-end models more energy efficient is their variable speed compressors, although Lennox also makes central air conditioners with two-stage compressors.
-Compressors that run at varying speeds are better at controlling the temperature in your home and are more energy efficient.
+Compressors that run at varying speeds are better at controlling the temperature in your home and are more energy-efficient.